 Place dough about 1 inch apart on ungreased cookie sheet.

 Bake for 8-10 minutes or until set, but not brown.
-Remove from cookie sheet.
-Cool on wire rack.
+Remove from cookie sheet and cool on wire rack.

-- You absolutely MUST chill the cookie dough before you slice and bake it.
+No. You absolutely MUST chill the cookie dough for at least 2 hours before you slice and bake it.
+Feel free to chill it longer, or even overnight if desired.

-- Toasted chopped pecans, chopped chocolate, or toffee bits are all great substitutions for the dried cranberries.
+Toasted chopped pecans, diced dried cherries, chopped chocolate, or toffee bits are all great substitutions for the dried cranberries.

-- These cookies are very freezer friendly.
+YES!!
+It's one of my favorite things about these cookies - they're very freezer friendly.
 You can freeze as dough in logs - slice it first! - then thaw overnight in the fridge and bake.
 Or you can bake the entire batch and freeze the baked cookies.
-Thaw the baked cookies at room temperature.
-I like to do this early in the holiday season as these are a great go-to for gifting and cookie exchanges.
-Plus they thaw nicely in a cookie box
+(This is what I do.)
+Thaw the baked cookies at room temperature, or place frozen into cookie boxes for shipping or gifting.
+They'll thaw en route.